 - Keeping all records/copies of all the documents/correspondence you have with the council

-If you choose to make a complaint by phone, you must make a record of what was said and note down the name of the person who took your call as this may be needed later should you wish to take the council to court or seek the professional advice of a personal injury lawyer.
+If you’re wondering how to complain to the local council about housing by phone, you should make a record of what was said and note down the name of the person who took your call as this may be needed later should you wish to take the council to court or seek the professional advice of a personal injury lawyer.

 - Contact your local MP or councillor

 To discuss your case with a Legal Expert personal injury lawyer who is in the best position to assess your claim before advising on the best way to go forward, please give us a call today.